Release Notes

 Check out all the latest Supported Fields/Methods for Behaviours on the Issue view, as we now support the get/set description method.

-Scripted Fields now act like Jira Custom Fields
+Scripted Fields now act like Jira custom fields

 We are currently rolling out the changes to the Scripted Fields feature, so you should see the update over the next couple of days.